 Personal Savings Allowance calculator

-What our Personal Savings Allowance calculator will provide?
+How our Personal Savings Allowance calculator works

 Assumptions

-• Our calculator assumes a standard personal allowance of £12,570.
+• It uses a standard personal tax allowance of £12,570.

-• Where income is over the £100,000 limit, the standard personal allowance of £12,570 is reduced by £1 for every £2 earned.
+• Where income is over the £100,000 limit, the personal income tax allowance of £12,570 is reduced by £1 for every £2 earned.

 • Where income is £125,140 or above, the Personal Savings Allowance is zero.